chri589v/power-automate-publication-workflow/README.md

 ## Description Generation (Key Logic)

 The task description is generated using a single Compose action with a custom expression.
-This is the most important part of the flow.

 ### Why Use an Expression?